Chelsea

 How does the suburb of Chelsea's income rank nationally?

-The suburb of Chelsea's income level is well above average nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Chelsea's median income among taxpayers is $62,863 and the average income stands at $76,022, which compares to figures for Greater Melbourne's of $57,688 and $75,164 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Chelsea had a median income among taxpayers of $62,863 with the average level standing at $76,022.
+This is very high nationally and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $68,049 (median) and $82,294 (average) as of September 2025.

 What is the disposable income in the suburb of Chelsea?